v1psta/atst/README.md

     script/setup

-The setup script creates the virtual environment, and then calls script/bootstrap to install all of the Python and Node dependencies.
+The setup script creates the virtual environment, and then calls script/bootstrap to install all of the Python and Node dependencies and run database migrations.

 To enter the virtualenv manually (a la `source .venv/bin/activate`):